dsgiitr/lecture-assignments-y23/Git-Bash/README.md

 The best thing you can do is to write a basic training script in python and automate its training using variables and conditionals in Bash(read more about the same on the internet).
 (** Bonus for more creativity or extensive scripts)
 ## Problem 5
-Also you need to setup GPG and SSH keys for your system on GitHub (read the doc and ask for doubts).
+Also you need to setup GPG and SSH keys for your system on GitHub (read the docs and ask for doubts).
 These are used for setting up `git clone` using ssh and also signing and verification of commits.

 ## General Instructions
 Make a proper ReadMe.md file for the work you have done in the assignment.